-Soft skills and software development are two terms you’re not likely to think go together.
-Effective software development is really a group effort.
-In the current climate, there’s real power in development teams which place soft skills on the same level as technical skills.
+Software developer soft skills are terms you’re not likely to think go together.
+However, effective software development is a group effort.
+In the current climate, there’s real power in development teams that place soft skills on the same level as technical skills.
 Plenty of developers can write clean code in several coding languages.
 But how many can motivate their peers, or reassure clients in distant time zones?
 Intercultural communication, for example, is as vital to developers as coding in our view.
-Modern developers have to take on the role of technical consultants who deliver features, but also explain why it’s the best choice.
+Modern developers have to take on the role of technical consultants who deliver features, but also persuasively explain why it’s the best choice.

-Espeo values soft skills as much as hard skills.
+Espeo is not the only one that values soft skills as much as hard skills.
+Social networking site Linkedin listed the most in-demand soft skills for a changing global economy.
 We believe that these hold equal weight in our software delivery.
 No matter how much technical skill a development team has, delivering the best version of a product requires a strong workplace culture.
 In this post, I’ll share a few of our company’s values and unpack why we believe these five soft skills are so important.
 I’ll look at the skills we value the most and explain why well-rounded developers deliver better results.

 Tech expertise is only part of the equation when it comes to software delivery.
-Effective client communication is something that we value in our process and pride ourselves on.
+Effective client communication is one of the software developer soft skills that we value in our process and pride ourselves on.
 We’ve found that clients don’t just want a team to follow directions to the letter and stop there.
 Clients want ideas.
 They want experts that think critically to suggest the best solution to a given challenge.
 Of course, programming knowledge is a must, but so is straight talk.
 If there’s a better way to solve a challenge, one of our developers will tell you.

 Tomasz Liberski, our delivery director says there are some misconceptions about developers from Central and Eastern Europe.
 Some believe they lack the creativity or the language skills to fully engage with clients and suggest solutions.
 Liberski disagrees.
 He drives his team to expand their technical knowledge and advisory skills.
 Knowing more than one programming language doesn’t mean anything if you can’t effectively communicate solutions.